Niche-Lab/ant-detective/ms/method.md

 During the calibration process, multiple candidate model weights were generated, and the model with the best performance on two randomly selected images from the "B03" subset was selected for further evaluation.
 These two images were excluded from subsequent evaluation steps.
 Finally, the model was evaluated on the "B03" subset using the optimized slicing size.
 The original images, with a resolution of 1636 x 2180 pixels, were divided into different patch sizes: 818 x 1090 (2 x 2 patches), 818 x 545 (2 x 4 patches), 409 x 545 (4 x 4 patches), 409 x 218 (4 x 10 patches), and 204 x 218 (8 x 10 patches), as shown in Figure 2.
 The evaluation aimed to identify the optimal patch size for this dense imaging scenario.

 Figure 2.
 Illustration of the image slicing process for the "B03" subset.
 The original image is divided into patches of different sizes for object detection.

+alt txt: An illustration of how an original image from the “B03” set is divided into smaller pieces to help detect ants

 ## Study 3: Enhancing Understanding of Spatial and Temporal Aspects of Ant Foraging Behaviors